WeeLonelySoul/Felix-The-resource-daemon/README.md

 # Felix (The resource daemon)

+### The new version of Felix, known as generation 3 is now released!!
+Grab your copy while it's still hot!!

 The new version of Felix is a lot more portable compared to the last version (gen2), this means that you can place the folder <b>Felix</b> anywhere on your system!
 And well you're gonna have to make the autostart part yourself as I can't provide it to you.
 But!
 I recommend that you create a <b>.desktop</b> file and place it in the following directory `/home/$USER/.config/autostart/`

-### Update!
-The new version of Felix is pretty much done, I'm therefore currently looking through the code to see if there are anything to change. <b>Expect the new version of Felix to be released later this week</b>

 ## Important Update!
 (2017/10/30)